 - Oozing from wounds or puncture sites.

-- Where a serious acute transfusion reaction is suspected, stop the transfusion and take down the donor blood and send back to the blood bank with notification of event.
+- Where a serious ATR is suspected, stop the transfusion and take down the donor blood and send back to the blood bank with notification of event.

 - To detect a haemolytic reaction, send post-transfusion blood (for FBC and clotting, repeat type and crossmatch, antibody screen and direct Coombs' test) and urine specimen (for detection of urinary haemoglobinuria) from the transfusion recipient.